Is Uniform Recycling Part of Your Business Strategy?

-Since China (and most of the world) has stopped taking Aussie recyclables, we’ve seen an increase in stockpiling recycled items in Australia.
+Since China (and most of the world) has stopped taking Aussie plastic, aluminium and glass recyclables, we’ve seen an increase in stockpiling recycled items in Australia.
 There no longer is a guaranteed market for them.
 How are these stockpiles – and future waste – going to be utilised?
 It would make sense to use them in innovative manufacturing processes, right?

 There are some companies showing real leadership.
 Brands like Sheridan who have established collection points at all outlets and encourage customers to recycle unwanted textiles in exchange for new product discounts.
 Since February 2019 they have collected 11,000kg of preloved bed linen and towels which is turned into recycled yarn that is used to make new products.
 This process has created a closed-loop system for Sheridan.
 Genius!

 Similarly, ManRags – an online socks and undies brand – has a recycling program for unwanted and odd socks.
 Customers are asked to purchase compostable satchels to post their socks in to be recycled or reused.
 With more and more people wanting to be responsible consumers, it's not surprising this initiative has translated into more sales and brand loyalty.